 True if Module exports the given predicates.
 Predicate indicators are in canonical form (i.e., always using name/arity and never the DCG form name//arity).
-Future versions may also use the DCG form and include public operators.
+Future versions may also use the DCG form.
 See also predicate_property/2.
+Succeeds with an empty list if the module exports no predicates.